Blessings of Erectile Dysfunction (ED)

 suspend my beliefs in the medical and cultural definitions of sexual limitations and brokenness.
 And I had to consider that the tasks in the second half of life are distinctly different from those in the first half.
-Maybe my uncooperative, uninspired soft cock was not just an inevitable effect of aging.
+Maybe my uncooperative, uninspired soft penis was not just an effect of aging.
 Maybe it was not dysfunctional at all.
 Maybe it was